ECED 191 Early Childhood Education Practicum I • 5 Cr.

-- demonstrate the planning and implementation of developmentally appropriate practices through working in a classroom for young children, under supervision, nine to ten hours perweek.
+- Demonstrate the planning and implementation of developmentally appropriate practices through working in a classroom for young children, under supervision of a mentor teacher.

-- demonstrate ability to facilitate learning during free play, learning center activities, and group activities with sensitivity to individual and group needs.
+- Demonstrate ability to facilitate children’s learning during individual, small and large group play-based activities, with sensitivity to individual and group needs.

 - Demonstrate ability to use comprehensive curriculum planning techniques for young children that includes the following areas: language development, physical development, literacy, math, science, art, music, and appreciation of human diversity.

-- Demonstrate techniques for communicating effectively with young children and using positive guidance techniques to support the individual child’s positive self-concept, based on individual differences and cultural diversity.
+- Demonstrate techniques for communicating effectively with young children, using positive guidance techniques, and sensitivity to individual differences.

-- Document children’s experiences and learning through a documentation panel or other appropriate format that can be shared with children, colleagues, and families.
+- Document children’s experiences and learning in a format that can be shared with children, colleagues, and families.

 - Identify one or more professional development goals, based on evaluation of performance as an early childhood educator.